 Appointed 1 September 2009 (ex officio)

-Paul Thompson is Rector of the RCA.
+Paul Thompson is Vice Chancellor of the RCA.
 He holds a bachelor's degree from the University of Bristol, as well as master's and doctoral degrees from the University of East Anglia.
 Prior to his appointment at the RCA, Paul was Director of the Smithsonian Institution's Cooper-Hewitt, National Design Museum.
 Prior to his position at the Cooper-Hewitt, Paul was Director of the Design Museum in London, from 1992 to 2001, and before that, he was Curator of Contemporary Design there, from 1988 to 1992.
 From 1987 to 1988, Paul worked at the Design Council.
 Outside the world of galleries and museums, he has worked diligently to heighten awareness of the role design plays within an increasingly global society.
 In 2000 Paul Thompson was awarded an Honorary Fellowship by the Royal College of Art for services to art and design education.